Torreskai0722/Torreskai0722.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Research Fellow working at University of Michigan, [Real-Time Computing Laboratory (RTCL)](https://rtcl.eecs.umich.edu/rtclweb/), under Prof. [Kang G. Shin](https://web.eecs.umich.edu/~kgshin/).
-I did my PhD at Wayne State University's Connected and Autonomous Research Lab (CAR), working with Prof. [Weisong Shi](https://www.weisongshi.org/).

-My research is at the intersection of [Autonomous Driving and Computing Systems](https://arxiv.org/abs/2009.14349).

-**Current focus:** Safe & predictable ML systems for Connected and Autonomous Vehicles (CAVs).
+Liangkai Liu is currently a Research Fellow working with Prof. [Kang G. Shin](https://web.eecs.umich.edu/~kgshin/) in [Real-Time Computing Laboratory](https://rtcl.eecs.umich.edu/rtclweb/) in Computer Science and Engineering Department at The University of Michigan.
+University of Michigan.
+His research is primarily at the intersection of [Autonomous Driving and Computing Systems](https://arxiv.org/abs/2009.14349), with a focus on building **safe**, **predictable**, and **energy-efficient** machine learning systems for **autonomous vehicles** and **autonomous mobile robots**.

+Before that, he received his Ph.D. degree in computer science from Wayne State University in May 2023, supervised by Prof. [Weisong Shi](https://www.weisongshi.org/).
+He was a research intern at Argonne National Laboratory, where he worked on the [SAGE](https://sagecontinuum.org/) project, supervised by [Rajesh Sankaran](https://www.anl.gov/profile/rajesh-sankaran) and [Pete Beckman](https://www.anl.gov/profile/pete-beckman).